CFP: The 5th DL4C Workshop: Deep Learning for Code — Towards Human-Centered Coding Agents

 We accept submissions of the following types:

-Furthermore, for authors of work accepted at NeurIPS 2025 who wish to promote their work at DL4C, we will be happy to consider a dual submission.
-Such work will not be reviewed and are exempt from spotlighting, but a poster slot is available upon request.
-The DL4C organizers will decide if the work will be cross-listed on the DL4C website solely on its relevance to DL4C.
-For works accepted at other venues other than NeurIPS, we still require submitting the paper through the portal and going through the normal reviewing process, to decide if it will be accepted and presented at DL4C.
-For any other questions, please contact us with your paper and situation.
+For authors of work accepted at ICML 2026 who wish to promote their work at DL4C, we will be happy to consider a dual submission.
+Such work will not be reviewed and is exempt from spotlighting, but a poster slot is available upon request.
+The DL4C organizers will decide whether the work will be cross-listed on the DL4C website solely based on its relevance to DL4C.

 How do I submit a paper?

-Please submit your work at https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/DL4C
+Please submit your work at https://openreview.net/group?id=ICML.cc/2026/Workshop/DL4C.

 Are we allowed to submit a paper with an appendix?

-Yes, you can submit an appendix but reviewers are not required to review it.
+Yes, you can submit an appendix, but reviewers are not required to review it.

 Student Funding